Oliver-Liles/ST308_Bayesian_Inference_submissions/MCMC_wine/README.md

-This was an individual prroject.
+This was an individual project.